ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

     --verbose
 ```

-> NOTE: when you open the workbook in the Azure Portal, you'll get the error `Failed to resolve table or column expression named 'ApimRequests'...` because we haven't deployed the `ApimRequests` function yet.
+> NOTE: when you open the workbook in the Azure Portal, you'll get the error `Failed to resolve table or column expression named 'ApimRequests'` because we haven't deployed the `ApimRequests` function yet.

-If you run this command multiple times, it will fail with the error `A Workbook with the same name already exists within this subscription` because the workbook id is different with every deployment.
+If you run this command multiple times, it will fail with the error `A Workbook with the same name already exists within this subscription`.
+The workbook id is different with every deployment.
 You can fix this by generating a GUID based on a string that is the same for each deployment.
 See the example below.

 ```
 param workbookId string = guid('sample-workbook')
 ```

-A working sample with these changes can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookAndAppInsightsFunction/arm-template/sample.bicep).
+A working sample with these changes can be found [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/DeployAzureWorkbookAndAppInsightsFunction/arm-template/sample.bicep).

 The biggest downside of this solution is that the entire workbook definition is a serialized string on one line.
-This makes it difficult to make minor changes directly in the definition or to see what has changed during a review.
-To solve this problem, I load the workbook definition from a file.
+This makes it difficult to make minor changes directly in the definition or to see what has changed.
+To solve this problem, we can load the workbook definition from a separate file.

 ### Load workbook from file